 “Some contributed photos from Project Manta date back to 1968, so it doesn’t matter how long ago people may have visited Lady Elliot Island,” she said.

-People are asked to send images and videos, with the date and approximate location of their wildlife and marine life sightings, to [email protected] or submit them through www.facebook.com/Leaf-to-Reef-Biodiversity-of-Lady-Elliot-Island or www.instagram.com/leaf_to_reef/, #LeafToReef.
+People are asked to send images and videos, with the date and approximate location of their wildlife and marine life sightings, to firstname.lastname@example.org or submit them through www.facebook.com/Leaf-to-Reef-Biodiversity-of-Lady-Elliot-Island and #LeafToReef.

 The project team includes researchers from USC, University of Queensland and Southern Cross University, and is supported by Lady Elliot Island Eco Resort and Queensland Parks and Wildlife Service.